 securing its academic and financial sustainability; formulating the

 University's Strategic Plan, and ensuring its implementation and the

 achievement of key objectives and performance targets; identifying and

 managing risks; and resource allocation.

-Find out more about the management responsibilities delegated to senior officers
+Find out more about the management responsibilities delegated to executive officers